stdevPavelmc/mailad/Features.md

 0. Upgrade the new code from github with the command `git pull && git reset --hard`
 0. Run the upgrade process with `make upgrade` and follow instructions if you hit some rock

-The last step will make a FULL backup of the actual software configs before try anything.
+The last step will make a FULL backup of the actual software configs before try anything

+Since August 2020 we have a procedure to upgrade your custom config to the new file in the case of we upgraded the file, in that case you will receive a notice about the need to check the file `/etc/mailad/mailad.conf` for new options, also check the `Changelog.md` file for news about the changes and new features

 No matter if the upgrade worked or failed you will end with a backup file in the folder `/var/backups/mailad/` whose name is the date and time of the `make upgrade`; so in the unlikely outcome of a broken system you can do this to restore your system state:

 ### how to revert a failed upgrade?